We're

 How

 can I tell if the beans are fresh?
+It's

 very easy to tell if green beans are fresh.
 They will feel fleshy and firm.
 Buy